Acting (BA | BFA)

 - John Green’s work has been staged at the Edinburgh International Festival and theatre festivals in England, Ireland, Wales, France, Germany, Slovenia, Russia, and Australia.

-International study opportunities: We offer short-term immersion courses as well as semester-long exchange programs through our partnerships with international theatre schools in the UK, Ireland, and Australia.
+International study opportunities: We offer short-term immersion courses as well as semester-long exchange programs through our partnerships with international theatre schools.
+Explore the CCC Theatre Department Study Away partnerships from around the globe:

 Semester in LA: An Actor’s Guide to Hollywood is a 10-day course.
 During these 10 days, you’ll spend time networking with industry professionals (including artistic directors and agents) and learning how to audition in LA.
 Learn more about Semester in LA.